Contact Information:

 Link to Digital Assignment Board (for assignments and test dates)

-Ocotber 27-31 - Spirit Week (Flyer)
+December 15th-19th - Spirit Week (Flyer)

 Reading/ELA Overview:

-Spelling words for Week 6 will be introduced and tested this week
+No Spelling will be tested this week.

 Spelling will occur only when we have a full five-day week.
 Mondays will always be a pre-test, and homework will be assigned based on the scores of the pre-test.
 Tuesday through Thursday we will do small activities/lessons in our reading block.
 Homework will be due on Thursdays.
 Friday will be the test.
 Spelling words and homework options can be found on the Reading/ELA page.